Semiclassical corrections to the photon orbits of a non-rotating black hole: Conclusion

 \section{Conclusion}

 Due to the fact that the distance between the photon orbit impact parameters diminish to tiny scale times the black hole mass; we find that the classical behaviour is almost of the order of a semi-classical parameter for coherent states used in \cite{adg}.
 This motivates us to find if the corrections to the trajectories studied in \cite{adg} will be relevant in the observation of the EHT image, i.e. if there are any further physical implications.
-We find a finite orbit number `n' for the photons after which the impact parameter deviates again from the critical value.
+We find a finite orbit number `n' for the photons after which the impact parameter deviates again from the critical value, or there is a `bounce'.
 We show that this might be a sign of quantization $2 n \pi= - \ln (\tt)= \ln(1/\tt)=\ln (10^m)=m \ln(10) $ the exponent of the semiclassical parameter.
 There is a finite integer $n$ or number of times a photon can encircle a horizon.
-The physical implications of this on a photographic plate are under investigation.
-As the results are dependent on the semiclassical states, the actual image observed might be different, depending on the theory used to find (\ref{eqn:corrf}).
+The physical implications of this on a photographic plate or the image of the horzion are under investigation.
+As the results are dependent on the semiclassical theory (LQG), the actual image observed might be different, depending on the theory used to find (\ref{eqn:corrf}).
 We are currently investigating the details of the image formation.